hl2guide/firefox-privacy-guide/README.md

 On that page you can select a *Platform*, the appropriate *Language* and the download the installer.

 This guide will focus on Windows 11 since that is the platform I use.

-So I select `Windows 64-bit` as the platform and `English (British) - English (British)` as the language and the on the resulting page I click the big blue `Download Now` button.
+So as an example I select `Windows 64-bit` as the platform and `English (British) - English (British)` as the language and the on the resulting page I click the big blue `Download Now` button.
+I run the file once downloaded.

 📝 Note: If you use another platform please refer to the install instructions on Firefox's website.